akasaki1211/boneDynamicsNode/README.md

 ![branching_skeleton](.images/branching_skeleton.png)

 > 💡**Sample Script**
-> [advanced_usage.py](scripts/advanced_usage.py) is a script that connects a bonedynamicsNode to an arbitrary chain of joints.
-It is executed by selecting each joint in turn from root to tip.
+> [advanced_usage.py](scripts/advanced_usage.py) is a script to connect bonedynamicsNode to any joint chain.
+Please select and execute them in order from the root of the joint to the tip of the joint.
 > - Enable per-section scaling.
 > - If place the collider created by expcol as a child of 'collider_grp', to be connected.
 > - If duplicate the joint-chain to be simulated and add '_target' to the end of the name, to allow manipulation of the target posture.